 Gaffney is a somewhat small city located in the state of South Carolina.
 With a population of 12,566 people and 11 constituent neighborhoods, Gaffney is the 36th largest community in South Carolina.

-Gaffney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gaffney is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gaffney is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Gaffney who work in office and administrative support (12.48%), sales jobs (12.43%), and food service (7.40%).

 One of the benefits of Gaffney is that there is very little traffic.
 The average commute to work is 18.48 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.